A great academy with a great story.

 It is home to one of Ireland´s oldest churches, from which it takes its name.
 This church is one of Ireland´s national monuments.
 The castle served as a private residence under several owners until 1933 when it was transformed into Kilcroney Hotel.

 After being bought by Sir Basil Goulding in 1951, it became known as Kilcroney Golf and Country Sports Club, the first country club in Ireland.

 In 1955 it was taken over by the Hospitaller Order of St. John of God and it was used initially as a Juniorate school and place of retreat.

 In 1993, Kilcroney passed into the hands of the Legionaries of Christ and became the new location of Dublin Oak Academy.
-Kilcroney has since undergone much renovation both inside and out, including the construction of a horse-riding arena and stables, and a new, second football pitch.
+Kilcroney has since undergone many renovations both inside and out.